-From May 2016, referrals for secure welfare placements are made through the National Secure Welfare Commissioning Unit (NSWCU).
-The NSWCU has been created to provide a dedicated single point of contact for secure welfare placements and streamline the process of finding the most suitable placement matching the individual needs of each young person needing secure care.
+From May 2016, referrals for secure welfare placements by local authorities in England have been made through the Secure Welfare Co-ordination Unit (SWCU).
+The SWCU was created to provide a dedicated single point of contact for secure welfare placements and streamline the process of finding the most suitable placement matching the individual needs of each young person needing secure care.
 All available options for each young person are considered, enabling informed decisions about the most appropriate placement.
+From 2 October 2017, the SWCU will also be taking referrals from local authorities in Wales.

 Meeting the Criteria for Secure Accommodation

-Secure accommodation welfare placements are available for young people that meet the criteria set out in Section 25 of the 1989 Children’s Act.
-The Act stipulates that a child being looked after by the local authority may not be placed, and if placed, may not be kept in a secure accommodation unless it appears:
+Secure accommodation welfare placements are available for young people that meet the criteria set out in Section 25 of the 1989 Children’s Act (for placements in a SCH in England), or in section 119 of the Social Services and Well-being (Wales) Act 2014 (for placements in a SCH in Wales).
+These Acts stipulate that a child being looked after by the local authority may not be placed and if placed may not be kept, in secure accommodation unless it appears:

 - That he/she has a history of absconding and is likely to abscond from anything other than secure accommodation; and